NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-**Different Quoting Practices**
+Different Quoting Practices:

-If the way a device quotes strings differs from the way it can be modeled in NSO, it can be handled in the Java code.
+If the way a device quotes strings differ from the way it can be modeled in NSO, it can be handled in the Java code.
 For example, one device does not quote encrypted password strings which may contain odd characters like the command character `!`.
 Java code to deal with this may look like:

 ```
 if (toptag.equals("aaa")) {